Adding Authentication to Next.js Project Using Auth.js: A Step-by-Step Guide

 In the above code snippet, we import the GitHubProvider from "next-auth/providers/github."
 It creates a handler responsible for handling authentication requests.

 The GitHub client ID and secret are fetched from the environment variables GITHUB_CLIENT_ID and GITHUB_CLIENT_SECRET.
-Finally, we export this handler with the GET and POST, signifying that it will handle both HTTP requests for authentication routes.
+Finally, we export this handler with both GET and POST methods, indicating that it will handle both HTTP requests for authentication routes.

 Then, navigate to http://localhost:3000/api/auth/signin, and you should see this: